-6.1.A Adult Heart Status 1A Requirements
+6.1.A Adult Heart Status 1A-1 Requirements

-To assign a candidate to adult status 1A, the candidate's transplant program must submit a Heart Status 1A Justification Form to the OPTN Contractor.
-A candidate is not assigned to adult status 1A until this form is submitted.
+To assign a candidate to adult status 14A, the candidate's transplant program must submit a Heart Status 14A Justification Form to the OPTN Contractor.
+A candidate is not assigned to adult status 14A until this form is submitted.

-If the candidate is at least 18 years old at the time of registration then the candidate's transplant program may assign the candidate to adult status 1A if the candidate has at least one either of the following conditions-is met:
+If the candidate is at least 18 years old at the time of registration then the candidate's transplant program may assign the candidate to adult status 14A if the candidate has at least one either of the following conditions is met:

-- Is supported by veno-arterial extracorporeal membrane oxygenation (VA ECMO), according to Policy 6.1.A.i below. - ls supported by a surgically implanted, non-endovascular biventricular support device according to Policy 6.1.A.ii below. - Is supported by a mechanical circulatory support device (MCSD) and has a life-threatening ventricular arrhythmia according to 6.1.A.iii below.
+Is supported by veno-arterial extracorporeal membrane oxygenation (VA ECMO), according to Policy 6.1.A.i below.
+Is supported by a non-dischargeable, surgically implanted, non-endovascular biventricular support device according to Policy 6.1.A.ii below.
+Is supported by a mechanical circulatory support device (MCSD) and has a life-threatening ventricular arrhythmia according to 6.1.A.iii below.